iyerramji/linux-quick-revision/README.md

 ### Identify cpu activity
     vmstat 1 => gives a lot of detail like si/so etc. check man page for it.

+### How to kill zombie process(s)
+    send a SIGCHILD signal to the parent process
+    If that doesnt work, reboot the system

+### get/create cert of a webserver
+    openssl